-The Blues have cancelled their pre-season clash against the Crusaders at Eden Park this Saturday in the wake of three new COVID-19 community cases in Auckland.
+Blues cancel pre-season clash against Crusaders at Eden Park due new COVID-19 cases in Auckland

 The match was scheduled to be the highlight of the ‘Blues Footy Fest’ at the stadium, but it has instead been canned, with the Blues citing the welfare of its fans as its top priority as Auckland residents undergo a three-day alert Level 3 lockdown.